CSCI156/Activity-6.1/README.md

 # o is the number of small boxes vertically.
 # p is the height of a small box in vertical dashes.
 ```

+One last thing, because we are using functions now, each one of these can be done in one line!